hughsheehy/The_NoBS_Manifesto/README.md

 	11. Make big decisions carefully.
 Make small decisions quickly.
 Get on with it.

 	12. Make the world a better place.
 Inside the team and outside.

+	13. The specific tech you use rarely matters.
+Use what works, not what you like.